Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Preliminaries

 \section{Preliminaries}

 \paragraph{Population Protocols} We assume a population consisting of $n$ agents, or nodes, each executing as a deterministic state machine with states from a finite set $Q$, with a finite set of input symbols $X \subseteq Q$, a finite set of output symbols $Y$, a transition function $\delta : Q \times Q \rightarrow Q \times Q$, and an output function $\gamma : Q \rightarrow Y$.
 Initially, each agent starts with an input from the set $X$, and proceeds to update its state following interactions with other agents, according to the transition function $\delta$.

-For simplicity of exposition, we assume that agents have identifiers from the set $V = \{1, 2, \ldots, n\}$, although these identifiers are not known to agents, and not used by the protocol.
+Agents are \emph{anonymous}, so any two agents in the same state are identical and interchangeable.
+Thus, we represent any set of agents simply by the \emph{counts of agents} in every state, which we call a \emph{configuration}.
+More formally, a \emph{configuration} $c$ is a function $c: Q \to \mathbb{N}$, where $c(S)$ represents the \emph{number of agents in state $S$ in configuration $c$}.
+We let $|c|$ stand for the sum, over all states $S \in Q$, of $c(S)$, which is the same as the total number of agents in configuration $c$.
+For instance, if $c$ is a configuration of all agents in the system, then $c$ describes the global state of the system, and $|c| = n$.
+We say that a configuration $c'$ is \emph{reachable} from a configuration $c$, denoted $c \reach c'$, if there exists a sequence of consecutive steps (interactions from $\delta$ between pairs of agents) leading from $c$ to $c'$.

 The agents' interactions proceed according to a directed \emph{interaction graph} $G$ without self-loops, whose edges indicate possible agent interactions.
 Usually, the graph $G$ is considered to be the complete graph on $n$ vertices, a convention we also adopt in this paper.